rcray2/docs/developer/README.md

 When it is time to have full participation in the Maana processing network, i.e., having its endpoint services consumed by other services, user interfaces, or automatically based on event subscription, then Maana's CKG must be able to communicate to the service.
 This means that the service must itself be deployed to a host that is accessible from the Maana cluster, e.g., Heroku, Azure, AWS, on-premise.
 In this configuration, the service owner is responsible for deploying, monitoring, scaling, securing, etc. the service, since Maana only has knowledge of a GraphQL endpoint URL and the schema it provides.

-See the (DEPLOY TO HEROKU TUTORIAL) -- RC To Update
+See the (DEPLOY TO HEROKU TUTORIAL)

 ## Stage: Managed Service